- What We Do

 - Donate to POST

-Summer is the perfect time to go stargazing; things have cooled off from the heat of the day and the hectic schedules of the school year are out of the way (or almost), and it’s OK if the kids stay up a little past their bedtime.
+This time of year is the perfect time to go stargazing; nights are warmer and the hectic schedules of the school year are out of the way (or almost), and it’s OK if the kids stay up a little past their bedtime.
 The trick is finding a spot where your views are unobstructed by buildings or light pollution.
 Fortunately, we’re surrounded by open space in the Bay Area and there are many places to practice some amateur astronomy.

 To help with your night sky explorations, we’ve compiled some tips on where to go and what to look for.
-Here’s what you need:
+Here’s all you need: